Clemson-Esports/Clemson-Bot/README.md

 ## 7. Developing and Testing your first Command

-Navigate to the `Clemson-Bot/commands/templates/` folder and find the `templateCommand.js` file.
+Navigate to the `Clemson-Bot/commands/templates/` directory and find the `templateCommand.js` file.
 This file gives you a template of how you can create a command, simply edit and add to it to create your own command.
 You can find examples of other commands already written in the `Clemson-Bot/commands/*` folders.